Askarafshar/cs564-covid19DB/README.md

 This is a group project for CS564:Database Management Systems: Design and Implementation at UW-Madiosn.
 Steps to follow:
 1. Build MySQL database
-2. Connect MySQL with Java.
+2. Connect MySQL with Java
+3. Run Queries